doj/Ultimate-USB-to-Controlport/README.md

 - A or circle : auto fire 5Hz
 - Y or square : auto fire 3Hz
 - X or triangle : up
-- L or L1 or L2 : left
+- L or L2 : left
-- L or R1 or R2 : right
+- L or R2 : right
 - select : fire 2 on POT Y
 - start : fire 3 on POT X